waggle-sensor/summer2021/Lee/kubernetes.md

 ![image](https://user-images.githubusercontent.com/56851781/124334240-791ba700-db64-11eb-9c9c-5d58acdb2ec8.png)

 ### Nodes
+* A node may be a virtual or physical machine, depending on the cluster.
+* Each node is managed by the control plane and contains the services necessary to run Pods.
 * There are two main ways to have Nodes added to the API server:
 1) The kubelet on a node self-registers to the control plane
 2) You (or another human user) manually add a Node object